AlexanderArmua/luxor-pokemon-adapter/README.md

 yarn start:all
 ```

-The service will be available at http://localhost:3000.
+The service will be available at [http://localhost:3000](http://localhost:3000)

 ## API Documentation

 The API exposed by the service is documented using OpenAPI.
 You can find the complete specification at the following link:

 [http://localhost:3000/api-docs/](http://localhost:3000/api-docs/)

+## Database Client

+We use pgadmin4 to start a postgresql web client to query directly the database
+- User: alexander@mail.com
+- Pass: root

 ## Approach Taken